| Didier Cabalé Delphi Page | ||

 Nb: may be same component /behaviour as TJvLinkLabel from JVCL

-function for QuickReport
+GETVALUE function for QuickReport

 Enable to refer to other TQRPrintable controls (TQRExpr or TQRLabel) to get